AmbireTech/adex-protocol/README.md

 In the context of AdEx, this could mean two things:

-1) OCEAN validators, responsible for tracking ad impressions/clicks and submitting the proof on-chain; the validator set (can also be called a committee) is defined by the OCEAN channel (Commitment)
+1) OCEAN/OUTPACE validators, responsible for tracking ad impressions/clicks and signing the state.
+The validator set (can also be called a committee) is defined by the OUTPACE channel
 2) the proof-of-stake validators in a Cosmos/Polkadot implementation of AdEx

-Throughout the protocol docs, "validators", "AdEx validators" and "OCEAN validators" would mean the former.
+Throughout the protocol docs, "validators", "AdEx validators" and "OUTPACE validators" would mean the former.
 To refer to the latter, we would use the term "PoS validators".

 #### Observers